 You should look to smooth out and adjust the liner as it fills up, because once it is fully filled it is too late.
 Stop the water filling up just before it is completely full and trim the edges so that you have the finished look at this time.

-Lets take a look at some of the different pond liners
+Let’s take a look at some of the different pond liners that are on Amazon

 This strong and flexible pond liner is ideal for smaller ponds of up 2.5m x 2.5m.
 It is UV stabilised and had a rot resistant coating to keep it in perfect shape for year after year.

-Best of all, this PondKraft pond liner comes with a 25 year guarantee for complete peace of mind.
-It is also a low cost option, although you should bear in mind that you need to use it with a pond liner underlay in order for the guarantee to have effect.
+Best of all, this PondKraft pond liner comes with a 25-year guarantee for complete peace of mind.
+It is also a low-cost option, although you should bear in mind that you need to use it with a pond liner underlay in order for the guarantee to have an effect.

 - Low cost